 - Place a rack in the upper third of the oven and preheat oven to 325° F. Line a baking sheet with parchment paper and set aside.

 - In a large bowl, combine flour, sugar, and salt and whisk to combine.
 Add butter and vanilla extract and beat with electric hand beaters until well incorporated but sandy.
+(Alternately, you could combine the mixture in a food processor with a blade attachment.)
 The dough won’t come together just yet.
 Mix in the 1/4 cup of sprinkles and knead until the dough comes together.
+(Don’t use the food processor for this.
+Mix the sprinkles by hand.)

 - Place the disk of dough between two sheets of waxed paper and roll dough into a ½”-thickness.
 Press remaining tablespoons of sprinkles into the dough.